Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model

-Back substitution of the pre-transform random fields $\chi_S,\chi_\lambda,\chi_\gamma$ into Eq.~(\ref{cnx}) followed by plugging in the resulting parameter fields $s(x)$, $\lambda(x)$, and $\gamma(x)$ into Eq.~(\ref{bnx}) (after $c(x)$ is adjusted point-wise as explained in \ref{App_true_LSM_low_hier}) yields the non-stationary random local spectra $f_\ell(x)$.
-Given the local spectra, the random field $\xi$ is computed as explained above in \ref{App_true_LSM_low_hier}.
+Back substitution of the pre-transform random fields $\chi_S,\chi_\lambda,\chi_\gamma$ into Eq.~(\ref{cnx}) followed by plugging in the resulting parameter fields $s(x)$, $\lambda(x)$, and $\gamma(x)$ into Eq.~(\ref{bnx}) (after $c(x)$ is adjusted point-wise as explained in \ref{App_true_LSM_low_hier}) yields the non-stationary random spectral functions $\sigma_\ell(x)$.
+Given $\sigma_\ell(\cdot)$, the random field $\xi(\cdot)$ is computed using Eq.~(\ref{LSM}).